-In connection with the quarterly Report of OPTIMIZERx Corp (the "Company") on Form 10-Q for the quarter ended June 30, 2011 filed with the Securities and Exchange Commission (the "Report"), I, David Lester, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the amended quarterly Report of OPTIMIZERx Corp (the "Company") on Form 10-Q /A for the quarter ended September 30, 2011 filed with the Securities and Exchange Commission (the "Report"), I, David Lester, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-1. The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and

-2. The information contained in the Report fairly presents, in all material respects, the consolidated financial condition of the Company as of the dates presented and the consolidated result of operations of the Company for the periods presented.
+- 1. The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the consolidated financial condition of the Company as of the dates presented and the consolidated result of operations of the Company for the periods presented.

-By: /s/ David Lester

-This certification has been furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of Name: David Lester
+This certification has been furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-2002.
-Title: Principal Executive Officer,

-Principal Financial Officer and Director

-Date: August 17, 2011